Brayden Schenn: Los Angeles Kings

-Schenn played his first NHL game on November 26, 2009, against the Vancouver Canucks after being called up on an emergency basis and signed to an amateur, one-game try-out contract.
-At the time of his debut, Schenn was the third youngest player of all-time to skate for the team.
+Schenn played his first NHL game on November 26, 2009, against the Vancouver Canucks after being called up on an emergency basis and signed to an amateur, one-game tryout.
+At the time of his debut, Schenn was the third youngest player to skate for the team.
 On March 3, 2010, he was signed to a three-year contract with the Kings.
 After training camp for the 2010–11 season, Schenn made the Kings roster but saw limited playing time.
-He appeared in nine games with the Kings, and spent time with the Manchester Monarchs of the American Hockey League (AHL) for conditioning purposes.
+He appeared in nine games with the Kings, and spent time with the Manchester Monarchs of the American Hockey League (AHL) for conditioning.
 On December 3, 2010, the Kings returned Schenn to the Brandon Wheat Kings.
 Following the Saskatoon Blades' exit from the 2011 WHL Playoffs, he was assigned by the Kings back to the Monarchs on April 17, 2011.

 Philadelphia Flyers

-Schenn was traded to the Philadelphia Flyers, along with Wayne Simmonds and a 2012 second round pick, for Mike Richards and Rob Bordson on June 23, 2011.
+Schenn was traded to the Philadelphia Flyers with Wayne Simmonds and a 2012 second-round pick for Mike Richards and Rob Bordson on June 23, 2011.
 After sustaining an apparent shoulder injury in the Flyers' 2011–12 training camp, Schenn was sent down to the Adirondack Phantoms of the AHL for conditioning and salary cap purposes.
 He recorded two assists in his Phantoms debut, a 6–3 win over the Connecticut Whale.
 In his second game with Adirondack, he registered three goals and an assist in a 6–3 win against the Bridgeport Sound Tigers.

 On October 20, 2011, Schenn made his Flyers debut in a 5–2 loss to the Washington Capitals, a game in which he struggled and registered a plus-minus rating of –3.
 He played three more games with the Flyers, but on October 26, he broke a bone in his foot blocking a slapshot in a 5–1 loss to the Montreal Canadiens.
 He missed just under a month of playing time.
 Upon returning from injury, he was reassigned to Adirondack for conditioning purposes.
 On January 2, 2012, Schenn scored his first NHL goal on a rebound during the second period against the New York Rangers, scoring against Henrik Lundqvist during the 2012 NHL Winter Classic.
 Schenn scored his first career hat trick on February 29, 2016, in a 5–3 win over the Calgary Flames.
 In response to Schenn's potent offensive style and scoring ability, the Philadelphia Flyers signed him to a four-year, $20.5 million contract in July 2016, for an average annual salary of $5,125,000 until the end of the 2019–20 season.